-With Molina Help Finder, providers can also refer patients in real-time right from your provider portal.
+With Molina Help Finder, providers can also refer patients in real time right from your Provider Portal.
 Simply search by category for the types of services needed, like food, childcare, education, housing, employment and more.
 Results can then be narrowed by applying personal and program-specific filters.

-If you have any questions about Molina Help Finder, visit MolinaHelpFinder.com to learn more.
+If you have any questions about Molina Help Finder, reach out to your local provider services team.
+You can also visit MolinaHelpFinder.com to learn more.